teddyzetterlund/w40k-army-cleaner/ARCHITECTURE.md

 ## Overview

-The 40K Army Cleaner is a Progressive Web App (PWA) built with vanilla JavaScript that processes Warhammer 40K army rosters.
+The W40K Roster Cleaner is a Progressive Web App (PWA) built with vanilla JavaScript that processes Warhammer 40K army rosters.
 The application follows a modular, test-driven architecture with clear separation of concerns.

 ## Architecture Principles